 EGR Valve on a Diesel Engine

-The EGR valve on a diesel engine does usually get a lot more dirt, and it has to be replaced and cleaned more often.
+The EGR valve on a diesel engine usually gets a lot more dirt in it, and it has to be replaced and cleaned more often.
 The carbon build up can also destroy the EGR valve and you have to replace it more often.
 A lot of people, reprogram the EGR valve to not function to reduce the amount of carbon build up in the engine.
 Remember that this is against the law and bad for the enviroment.

 EGR Valve Replacement Cost

 The average replacement cost of an EGR valve is between $200-450, depending on what car model you have.
 Labour costs are most often between $50-150 and the part cost is between $50-400.

-Older cars to have a vacuum controlled EGR valve, and these are often much cheaper than the new electronic valves.
-A lot of the newer cars do also have an EGR cooler integrated with the EGR valve, and in many cases, you can’t replace just the electronic EGR unit, you have to replace both the cooler and the EGR valve (Volkswagen for example).
+Older cars have a vacuum controlled EGR valve, and these are often much cheaper than the new electronic valves.
+A lot of the newer cars also have an EGR cooler integrated with the EGR valve, and in many cases, you can’t replace just the electronic EGR unit, you have to replace both the cooler and the EGR valve (Volkswagen for example).
 If you have an old vacuum controlled EGR valve, you can expect around a $100 lower price than the electronic EGR valve.
-The Vacuum controlled EGR valves on older engines are often easier to replace also, which result in a cheaper labour cost also.
+The vacuum controlled EGR valves on older engines are often easier to replace also, which also results in a cheaper labour cost.

 |Car Model||Labour Cost||Part Cost||Total|